Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 * Lucrative missions has a slightly higher base chance to come up.
 * The chance is further increased when no lucrative mission is active or being requested (joint or not).
 * The chance is noticably increased when you've finished all reasearches.

-The exact increment is complicated, since it depends on the weighting of other missions, which varies by mission and can optionally be adjusted by this mod.
+* The roll is made from an independent RNG.

-In other words, doubling the lucrative weight does not double its chance, ok?
+The exact boost is complicated, and depends on the weighting of other missions, which varies by mission and can optionally be adjusted by this mod.
-Note that the game will generate one mission type object for each weight.
+In other words, doubling lucrative weight does not double its chance, ok?

-Wonderful design.
+As for RNG, it is because the chance of getting the same mission after loading a save is way too high.
-So a large multiplier may cause the game to shutter on turn end and maybe even an Out Of Memory crash.
+This is not a proof, but the game's space graphic system and messaging system both seems to reset the shared random seed.

 ## New Milestone Challenges ##